mrmoss/wofgen/README.md

 	tcp/udp local_address/mask:local_port direction remote_address/mask:remote_port pass/deny

-Current default option is deny (incoming and outgoing, need to add syntax to set this).

 Enables established related on incoming ports (allow out what you allowed in).

 Zero dependencies (other than a C++ compiler and the C++ STL).